Le Lac Tranquille Combourg ©smbmsm (2)Le Lac Tranquille Combourg ©smbmsm (2)

 Solid and wonderful

-In Mesnil Roc’h, your eyes will certainly be drawn to the blue granite, enjoying a geographical indication.
-In many quarries, this treasure is extracted from the earth to travel around the world, enjoying a great reputation for its shades of blue.
-The quays of Saint-Malo are a testimony of its prestige as well as the Cité des Sciences de La Villette, the Bank of China in Hong-Kong, the Place de l’Hôtel de Ville in Paris and many other buildings.
-Granite is also the ancestral stone represented through 15 monumental sculptures made by artists from all over the world to be discovered at the Jardin de Granit.
+At Mesnil Roc’h, your eyes will certainly be attracted by blue granite, benefiting from a geographical indication.
+In many quarries, this treasure is extracted from the earth to travel the world, enjoying a great reputation for its shades of blue.
+The quays of Saint-Malo bear witness to its prestige, as do the Cité des Sciences at La Villette, the Bank of China in Hong Kong, the Place de l’Hôtel de Ville in Paris and many other buildings.
+Granite is also the ancestral stone represented in 15 monumental sculptures by artists from around the world to be discovered at the Jardin de Granit.
 A treasure worth its weight in gold.
-Granite is magical, like the fairies who populate the Mesnil forest, whose legends are revealed at the Maison des Fées.
+Granite is magical, like the Fairies who populate the Mesnil forest whose legends are revealed at the Maison des Fées.